 A short example of an operational framework is provided in the following narrative, with a more detailed example is provided in Appendix II.
 In this example, key performance indicators (i.e. metrics with a focus towards production) are relatively mature.
 However, to effectively report upon the key risk drivers desired by the board, the key performance indicators have to be refined and augmented following a corporate standard before they can be converted into Key Risk Indicators ("KRIs").
 Initially, KRIs would target risks within each line of business.
-For example, effective KRIs would speak to the overall risk and risk management practices for payments and settlement functions within each of the business lines, such as Corporate Finance, Trading/Sales, Retail Banking, and Commercial Banking.
-Even though different measures may be used due to the differences within each of the lines of business, the measures should share the same objectives:
+For example, effective KRIs would speak to the

 Currency (which regulates national banks in the United States) and the FDIC (which insures banks in the United States) sit on the committee, which is chaired by Mr. Roger Cole, of the Federal Reserve Board.

-10 For the purposes of this paper, internal control is defined as a process effected by a bank's Directorate,
+10 For the purposes of this paper, internal control is defined as a process effected by a bank's Directorate.

-To the purposes of this paper, internal control is defined as a process effected by a bank's Directorate, management and other personnel designed to provide reasonable assurance regarding the achievement of objectives in reliability of financial reporting, effectiveness and efficiency of operations, and compliance with applicable laws and regulations.
+10 For the purposes of this paper, internal control is defined as a process effected by a bank's Directorate, management and other personnel designed to provide reasonable assurance regarding the achievement of objectives in reliability of financial reporting, effectiveness and efficiency of operations, and compliance with applicable laws and regulations.